vishal84/FirebaseGenkit/README.md

-# FirebaseGenkit
+# Firebase Genkit

-A Firebase GenKit deployment sample to work with Google Gemini models.
+This repository demonstrates a simple `nodejs` application that uses __Firebase Genkit__ and configures access to various Gemini models in Google Cloud's Vertex AI Platform.

+## Initialize Firebase Genkit in Cloud Shell